-ABOUT THE METRO DENVER EDC.
+ABOUT THE METRO DEN

-The Metro Denver Economic Development

-Corporation (Metro Denver EDC) is the

-nation's first regional economic development

-organization.
-Representing nine counties and

-nearly seventy communities across Colorado,

-the Metro Denver EDC is a privately funded

-and governed team focused on enhancing

-economic vitality for all Coloradans.
+The Metro Denver Economic Developme Corporation (Metro Denver EDC) is the nation's first regional economic develor organization.
+Representing nine countinearly seventy communities across Cothe Metro Denver EDC is a privately fur and governed team focused on enhance economic vitality for all Coloradans.

-The Metro Denver EDC guides the future of the regional economy through global business development, national marketing, data and research, and advocacy for public policy that fosters a pro-business climate.
-Thanks to the leadership and generosity of 250 of Colorado's most influential companies, our team works to "future-proof" the region and the state for generations to come.
-Over the years, the EDC investors have contributed to iconic placemaking investments such as Coors Field, FasTracks and Denver International Airport, as well as the relocation and expansion of major employers like Amazon, Arrow Electronics, Davita, Charles Schwab, Fidelity, Salesforce, Smuckers, VF Corporation and many others.
+The Metro Denver EDC guides the futu the regional economy through global business development, national marke data and research, and advocacy for po policy that fosters a pro-business clima Thanks to the leadership and generosi 250 of Colorado's most influential com our team works to "future-proof" the re and the state for generations to come. the years, the EDC investors have conti to iconic placemaking investments suc Coors Field, FasTracks and Denver International Airport, as well as the rela and expansion of major employers like Amazon, Arrow Electronics, Davita, Cha Schwab, Fidelity, Salesforce, Smuckers Corporation and many others.